Basel Christian Church of Malaysia: Bible Training Centre

-In 1980, a Bible Training Center in Kota Kinabalu (Pusat Latihan Alkitab Kota Kinabalu or PLAKK) was set up at the location of the BCCM Kota Kinabalu's old church building on Signal Hill, Old Tuaran Road (located in between the heart of the city center, Karamunsing, Likas, Damai, and Luyang neighbourhoods).
+In 1980, a Bible Training Center in Kota Kinabalu (Pusat Latihan Alkitab Kota Kinabalu or PLAKK) was set up at BCCM Kota Kinabalu's old church building on Signal Hill.
 Two old buildings of the Lok Yuk Secondary School were converted into classrooms, hostels, a dining hall, and teachers' quarters.
-In its early stage, the Bible Training Center provided only one year of training with an initial admission of ten students supervised by two full-time teachers, the Rev. Datuk Thomas Tsen and the Rev. Daniel Taie.
-In 1981, another twelve students joined the program.
-As the need for better equipped full-time pastoral workers in the Bumiputra congregations continued to grow, the church felt that it was time to further up-grade the Bible Training Center to a full seminary in order to provide a regular program of theological studies toward diploma and bachelor's degrees in theology.
-The inauguration of Sabah Theological Seminary was proposed and adopted during BCCM's Synod in 1985.
-Sabah Theological Seminary became the first seminary in Malaysia to use Bahasa Malaysia as the medium of instruction.
+Initially the Bible Training Center provided one year of training with an initial admission of ten students supervised by two full-time teachers, the Rev. Datuk Thomas Tsen and the Rev. Daniel Taie.
+The church proposed upgrading the Bible Training Center to a full seminary known today as the Sabah Theological Seminary.
+This became the first seminary in Malaysia to use Bahasa Malaysia as the medium of instruction.